Bom Jesus da Lapa

 Bom Jesus da Lapa is a municipality in Bahia, Brazil located 796 km from the state capital.
-The population as of 2020 was recorded at 69,662 according to the Brazilian Institute of Geography and Statistics.
+The population as of 2022 was recorded at 65,550 according to the Brazilian Institute of Geography and Statistics.
 The city covers a total area of 4,115.5 km2 along the banks of the São Francisco River.
 Its economy is based on agriculture, commerce, tourism and fishing.
 The current mayor is Eures Ribeiro Pereira.
 It is the site of the Roman Catholic Diocese of Bom Jesus da Lapa.

 The city is home to the third largest Catholic festival in Brazil, known as the Romaria (Portuguese for "Procession" or "Pilgrimage") of Bom Jesus drawing as many as 800,000 visitors or "Romeiros" to the city annually.
-For this reason, the city is known as "Capital Baiana da Fé" (The Bahian Capital of Faith).
+For this reason, the city is known as "Capital Baiana da Fé" (The Bahian Capital of Faith) in Sanctuary of Bom Jesus da Lapa and Mãe da Soledade.

 Bom Jesus da Lapa is distinguished by other cities in the region by its Gothic style wall and nearby caves.